 The ever-increasing cyber threat landscape is constantly on the offensive, incessantly looking for new victims to terrorize.
-Whether it is the Advanced Persistent Threats (APTs) with their big budget and mass cyber attack campaigns, or the small time threat actors weaponizing their laptops, organizations must never make the mistake of disregarding these threats and employ the proper measures required to fend them off.
+Whether it is the Advanced Persistent Threats (APTs) with their big-budget and mass cyber-attack campaigns, or the small-time threat actors weaponizing their laptops, organizations must never make the mistake of disregarding these threats and employ the proper measures required to fend them off.

-What is Threat Hunting and Threat Intelligence?
+What are Threat Hunting and Threat Intelligence?

-Threat Hunting is the process of proactively hunting for threats by locating and eliminating any artifact, software or malicious actor that poses a threat to a system under their jurisdiction.
+Threat Hunting is the process of proactively hunting for threats by locating and eliminating any artifact, software, or malicious actor that poses a threat to a system under their jurisdiction.

-A threat hunter has proactive and reactive duties, they combine the skills and knowledge of a threat actor with those of a computer forensics and digital investigator.
+A threat hunter has proactive and reactive duties, they combine the skills and knowledge of a threat actor with those of computer forensics and digital investigator.